 If you would like us to consider a paper published in another journal of equal reputation to those presented in the list on our website, please contact the Program Chair.

-We invite submissions of high-quality extended abstracts for posters.
+We also invite submissions of high-quality extended abstracts for posters.
 Posters may present late-breaking research or work in progress.
 A poster can help attract interest and give a rapid overview of what your research is all about.
 At the conference, the work described in the extended abstract will be presented as a poster, ideally in interactive discussion with the audience.
 We especially welcome posters that describe proposed empirical studies.
 An attachment with a maximum of 2 additional pages must be included in the submission.
 The attachment must clearly state how the work described in the extended abstract is to be presented at the conference, emphasizing interaction potential and explaining how an engaging participant experience will be achieved.
-More details will be available on the website soon.
+See the call for posters for more details.

 Paper & Journals First submissions